alice-si/gnosis-hg-js/README.md

 to use this library.
 For the rest of us mere mortals, this package should make your integration with the new release of the Gnosis Mercury contracts (HG) much more comfortable.

+### Getting started

+In order to play with the binding library it's good to have a node environment with the npm package manager.
+You will also need [truffle](https://github.com/trufflesuite/truffle) and [ganache-cli](https://github.com/trufflesuite/ganache-cli) to compile the contracts and run tests.

+### Dappcon playground

+We prepared a set templates to demonstrate how the library works in practice and let you learn how to use it in an interactive fashion:

+truffle test ./dappcon/*

 ### Using Gnosis Mercury in 5 lines of code

 We assume that you previously deployed the Gnosis contract and a collateral token: